miguelmota/web-accessibility/CHECKLIST.md

   <button tabindex="0"></button>
   ```
 - Apply focus state styles to make it clear element is focused.
 - Don't use tables for visual layout.
 Use tables for data.
 Use CSS For layout.
+Use `role="presentation"` for layout if you must.
 - Use anchors and buttons for links, not divs or spans.
 If element not focusable by default, then focus element, ie dialogs.
 When closed, focus back to element that opened dialog.
 - Use `aria-expanded` and `aria-hidden` attributes for tree navigation.